slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - priorities are like arms. if you think you have more than a couple, you're either lying or crazy.
 > *"A wealth of information creates a poverty of attention."
 -- Herbert Simon*
--->
+- if you want a well only dig in one place -- korean proverb
+- learn to be indifferent to what makes no difference. -- marcus aurelius -->

 > *"A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner."